gSchool/glearn-cli/app/cmd/embeds/walkthrough/01-example-unit/01-markdown-examples.md

 ## H2 Next-Level Heading

-At Galvanize, we’re putting a whole new spin on Study Hall with monthly, members-only sessions.
+At Galvanize, we’re putting a whole new spin on Study Hall with monthly sessions.
 At every Study Hall, industry all-stars present on one of three topics –– growth, funding, or product –– and collaborate…

 ### H3 Next-Level Heading